ArduPilot/ardupilot_wiki/common/source/docs/common-rally-points.rst

    are inside the geofence.
 #.
 Make sure Rally Point altitudes are high enough to clear terrain and
    buildings.
 #.
-Because of the limited flash memory size on the APM hardware the
+Because of the limited flash memory size on the APM2.x hardware the
-   number of Rally Points is restricted to 10 on Plane and 6 on Copter -- this limit may be expanded on other platforms such as PX4 and Pixhawk in the future.
+   number of Rally Points is restricted to 10 on Plane and 6 on Copter -- this limit may be expanded on other platforms such as Pixhawk in the future.
 #.
 On Plane, loiter radius for a Rally Point is the same as all other
    loiter points; determined by the :ref:`WP_LOITER_RAD <plane:WP_LOITER_RAD>` parameter.